 However, any product or service that is produced at a step to be used in the later steps will also be considered an output.
 For example, a requirement document that is made at the step of requirement analysis is an output that is used throughout the rest of the steps of the software development process.

-For our custom software development example, the outputs would include:
+For our SIPOC example for software development, the outputs would include:

 - Custom created software